Meet our two and four legged healing professionals

 To ensure the safety of our clients all of the animals at Healing Hooves undergo extensive training and assessment prior to being integrated into the program, but this does not make them ‘perfect’ any more than a human can be ‘perfect’; They all have their own wonderful strengths and challenges that help make them truly unique.

-Skye is an 27 year old half Arabian gelding and the leader of the herd at Healing Hooves.
+Skye is a 31 year old half Arabian gelding and the leader of the herd at Healing Hooves.

 He is a very gentle leader who takes his job of keeping his herd members safe and all together very seriously.
 He is a very sensitive horse and seems to know when someone needs a hug or extra special care.
 He can also be quite anxious and has lots of things he is quite scared of.
 He is especially scared of vets and needles, but can also be scared of things like loud noises and seeing new things for the first time.
 In his last home Skye was picked on by the other horses in his field.